leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/Networking.md

 ### When do you need an exit node?

-You need an exit node if you want to:

-- `Access the internet` from devices connected to your Tailscale network.
+You need an exit node if you want to access the internet from devices connected to your Tailscale network.
-- `Route traffic through a trusted device` to improve privacy or security.

 If your use case only involves internal access within the Tailscale network (for example, WebVM-to-WebVM communication or connecting to local network services), you do **not** need to set up an exit node.